chboudry/trey-research-terraform/README.md

 Infrastructure becomes increasingly complex, multiple open source project offers layers on top of Terraform to simplify the complexity of installation but they do bring their fair share of complexity themselves as it requires additionnal training for your team, more layer to secure  and may create some difficulties to customize the template base.

-This project intends to go back to the basics of Terraform and Infrastructure and show the most simple of both so that it can be easy to learn from it and customize it.
+This project intends to go back to the basics of Terraform and Infrastructure and show __the most simple__ of both so that it can be __easy to learn from it and customize it__.

 ## Customer profile